shuisheng/SpringMvcRest/README.md

     }
 }
 ```
-# use Jackson return response with json format
+# Use Jackson return response with json format
 add jackson dependency as below in pom.xml
 ```jshelllanguage
 <dependency>